Connection to PTSD

 When a person experiences a traumatic event, they will sometimes have difficulty recovering from that experience.
 Post-Traumatic Stress Disorder, or PTSD, is diagnosed with symptoms such as nightmares, avoidance of situations that bring memories of the trauma, anxiety, depression, and heightened reactions.1

-If you’re experiencing symptoms of PASS, your feelings are valid; in whatever way they may surface.
-You may have developed a fear of what others now think of you, or maybe you’re worried that you might not be able to get pregnant again.
-If you have had a surgical abortion, (in which most cases the patient is fully conscious) it would be understandable to recognize that trauma and the reality of possible flashbacks.
-If you’re experiencing depression, or suicidal thoughts, please reach out to a counselor or healthcare professional.
+If you’re experiencing symptoms of PASS, your feelings are valid; in whatever way, they may surface.
+You may have developed a fear of what others now think of you, that you might not be able to get pregnant again, or what to do if you encounter another unplanned pregnancy.
+If you have had a surgical abortion procedure, (in which most cases the patient is fully conscious) it would be understandable to recognize that trauma and the reality of possible flashbacks as effects of abortion.